hdushan/quickquote/README.md

 http://chromedriver.storage.googleapis.com/2.10/chromedriver_mac32.zip
 - Copy the unzipped file into any folder in your PATH and then make it executable.

+To run the app locally:
+- In the quickquote folder, run 'shotgun'
+- Use a browser to navigate to 'http://localhost:9393'

+Other rake targets:
+- rake qa_chrome #runs cucumber tests using chrome*, against the heroku-hosted app
+- rake qa_headless #runs cucumber tests using phantomjs, against the heroku-hosted app

 Selenium Grid:
-- To start hub:
+- To start hub, from quickquote/grid:
 java -jar selenium-server-standalone-2.42.2x.jar -role hub

-- To start node (Chrome/OSX):
+- To start node (Chrome/OSX), from quickquote/grid:
 java -jar selenium-server-standalone-2.42.2x.jar -role node -nodeConfig osxchrome.json

-- To start node (Chrome/Win7):
+- To start node (Chrome/Win7), from quickquote\grid:
 Y:\Workspace\quickquote\grid>java -jar selenium-server-standalone-2.42.2x.jar -role node -nodeConfig win7chrome.json -Dwebdriver.chrome.driver=Y:\Workspace\quick
 quote\grid\chromedriver.exe